5 Ways to Avoid Unwanted Surprises through a Roofing Forecast Assessment

 The fact is: Roof maintenance can seem like a vague concept that people tell you is important but have a hard time explaining.
 “You’ll save money,” they say.
 And, you know it’s true, but you have a hard time taking any action because you’re not sure how much you’ll save, or if it’s worth all the effort.

 That’s where MAXCare® comes in.
-We know roof maintenance can get confusing.
+We know commercial roof maintenance can get confusing.
 And, too often, people try to sell you on vague concepts without clearly explaining how they will help you or save you money.
 We created MAXCare so you could get a clear understanding of your roof maintenance plan—and how much money it could potentially save you.

 MAXCare is different from Maxwell Roofing’s regular service and maintenance offerings in the way that Maxwell provides reactive daily response to roof maintenance needs, where MAXCare stands apart in its proactive, relationship-driven approach to roof maintenance that is built around an asset management.
 “Through the MAXCare program, you increase the return on investment in your assets.
 With roofing, that return is most prominently affected by extending its life or reducing operating costs over its life,” says John Maxwell, President of Maxwell Roofing & Sheet Metal, Inc. “The real value of MAXCare is partly dependent on the stage or life cycle of the roof and can often depend on the construction being correct and complete, if the damage was caught early and corrected, if the roof was monitored and cared for from day one, and if the roof gets a lot of traffic.
 When customers invest in MAXCare early on, there’s great value in having document intelligence of all these matters to help maintain the roof’s current life cycle and inform any future changes or needs,” he adds.